-2.5L, 4.3L, 5.0L & 5.7L (under 8500 GVW)
+2.5L, 4.3L (except ST), 5.0L & 5.7L (under 8500 GVW)

 To regulate EGR flow an ECM controlled solenoid is used in the vacuum line.
 This is a normally closed solenoid vacuum valve which is opened when the ECM completes the ground.
-The ECM will energize the EGR solenoid (EGR "ON") when the engine is warm and above idle, but not at wide open throttle due to lack of vacuum.
+The ECM will energize the EGR solenoid (EGR "ON") when the engine is warm and above idle.
+There is little EGR flow at wide open throttle due to lack of vacuum.